BackupTheBerlios/excrep/sample/README.txt

 How do I run and test the web application?

 - type   ant java   or   ant aspectj   at the command prompt.
+- See the example Context file excrep.xml at the end of this document.
+Use it to ...
-- Deploy the directory excrep to the web container as context /excrep
+- Deploy the directory excrep/sample/web to the web container as context /excrep
 - Browse http://localhost:8180/excrep
 - Elect "Create Client"
 - Type in and Save some clients, they will be stored in file Persistence.ser in the working directory